Creamy, Cheesy Dauphinois Potatoes

 • Heat the milk, cream, and butter sauce on a very low, simmering temperature so it doesn’t burn or curdle.

 • Spread soft butter all over the inside of the baking dish before layering the potatoes.
-Not only does the butter help cook the potatoes better, but the butter enahances the dish with an irresisitable buttery flavor!
+Not only does the butter help cook the potatoes better, but the butter also enhances the dish with an irresistible buttery flavor!

 • Instead of adding crushed garlic, you could either rub garlic cloves or sprinkle garlic powder all around the gratin dish before adding the potatoes.
-Any of these methods work as good as the other.
+Any of these methods works as well as the other.

-• Bake low and slow: Low oven temperature is critical and baking for a long time.
+• Bake low and slow: A Low oven temperature is critical, and baking for a long time.
 This keeps the cream from becoming a horrible mess!

-• Insert a knife into the potatoes to check and see if they are cooked completely.
-Not only should they have a good, soft texture, but the top should be golden and most of the creamy mixture reduced and absorbed into the potatoes.
+• Insert a knife into the potatoes to check whether they are cooked through.
+Not only should they have a good, soft texture, but the top should be golden, and most of the creamy mixture should be reduced and absorbed into the potatoes.

 These potatoes make a superb side dish for any roasted meat, whether roast beef, pork tenderloin, baked ham, alongside a delicious steak, or paired with many other entrees.
 When the oven is hot, you can use it for both the potatoes and your main dish!